 With the introduction of Plan Explorer, a number of treatment machine/technique combinations can be defined for a patient with a specific set of clinical goals.
 The different plans are then computed and evaluated with regards to how well they fulfil these goals.
 To handle the computation of these explorations in the most efficient manner, the optimizations are separated and run in parallel on a compute cluster.
-RayStation 11A utilizes the Microsoft 2012 R2 HPC Pack as cluster software.
+RayStation 11B utilizes the Microsoft HPC Pack as cluster software.
+Supported versions are HPC Pack 2019 and 2012 R2.